Eddie Deezen: Personal life

-Deezen lives in Cumberland, Maryland.
-He is a fan of The Beatles, and was interviewed as himself for the unreleased 2005 film Me and Graham: The Soundtrack of Our Lives a documentary following two filmmakers searching the US and UK for the ultimate Beatles fan.
-For over a year his official website featured a difficult Beatles trivia quiz - devised by Deezen himself - with a $100 prize for anyone who could answer all the questions correctly.
+After having lived in Cumberland, Maryland and Los Angeles, California throughout his career, Deezen currently lives in Spartanburg, South Carolina.
+He is a fan of The Beatles, and was interviewed for Me and Graham: The Soundtrack of Our Lives, a documentary following two filmmakers searching for the ultimate Beatles fan.
+For over a year, his official website featured a difficult Beatles trivia quiz - devised by Deezen himself - with a $100 prize for anyone who could answer all the questions correctly.
 Deezen revealed in a later interview that nobody had ever claimed the prize.

 Deezen also has a strong interest in pop culture trivia, and since 2011 has contributed to several trivia websites including mental_floss, TodayIFoundOut.com and Neatorama.com.
 While most of Deezen's articles focus on The Beatles and their members, he also writes about such subjects as baseball, American history and classic comedy acts like The Three Stooges, the Marx Brothers, and Martin and Lewis.

+Although he was raised Jewish, he became a Scientologist after being introduced to it by John Travolta.
+Deezen at one point stopped being a Scientologist, claiming in 2012 that he "hasn't been very active lately."

-In June 2021, Deezen was dropped by his public relations manager Steve Joiner after a waitress accused Deezen of stalking her while at work and writing abusive Facebook posts about her.
+In June 2021, Deezen was dropped by his public relations manager, Steve Joiner, after a waitress accused Deezen of stalking her while at work and writing abusive Facebook posts about her.
+Deezen and Joiner subsequently reconciled.

 Health

 On January 6, 2020, Deezen underwent open heart surgery at Ruby Memorial Hospital in Morgantown, West Virginia.
 On January 16, 2020, he developed an infection of pneumonia while recovering at the hospital.
-He was then transferred to a rehab facility in Cumberland, Maryland on February 6, 2020 to begin recovery.
+He was then transferred to a rehab facility in Cumberland, Maryland, on February 6, 2020, to begin recovery.